fluxcd/website/content/en/legacy/flux/guides/upgrading-to-1.0.md

+---
+type: docs
-# Upgrading to Flux v1
+title: Upgrading to Flux v1
+weight: 40
+---

 Flux v1 is a major improvement over the previous versions, and is different enough that you need to do a bit of work to upgrade it.